gem/global_embodied_carbon_model/README.md

 	 - **components**, including:

 	    - **carbon_class_mapping**: A CSV file that maps the existing building types with carbon building classes of new constructions, reflecting whether a Built Back Better (BBB) approach is followed.
-If BBB is only partially adopted in some countries of the region, an additional CSV file (Region_Countries_BBB.CSV) lists those specific countries
+If BBB is only partially adopted in some countries of the region, an additional CSV file (Region_Countries_BBB.csv) lists those specific countries
 	    - **structural**: CSV files with quantities per built area and embodied carbon factors of key structural members
 	    - **nonstructural**: CSV files with quantities per built area and embodied carbon factors of key nonstructural members